 - The study provides an in-depth analysis of the market along with the current trends and future estimations to elucidate the imminent investment pockets.

-- It presents a quantitative analysis from 2016 to 2023 to enable stakeholders to capitalize on the prevailing market opportunities.
+- It presents a quantitative analysis to enable stakeholders to capitalize on the prevailing market opportunities.

 - Extensive analysis of the market by type elucidates the regional trends.